-The Academic Success Center houses tutoring services as well as administers several programs geared to student success and retention.
-The Academic Success Center administers all placement and standardized testing, coordinates the accommodations for students with disabilities, and the Student Academic Success Program (SASP).
-Tracking of provisional and probation student success is monitored in this area.
+The Academic Success Center houses Tutoring Services as well as the Advising Center and administers several programs geared to student success and retention.
+In addition the Center provides new student placement testing, individualized help in study skills, testing for students with disabilities who have special accommodations, and preparation for: PRAXIS Core for education majors and the ATI Test for Nursing.
 The office is located in Genesis Hall, telephone (864) 388-8308.
-Visit our website at: www.lander.edu/asc.
+Visit our web site at: www.lander.edu/asc.